DR Congo: Body of opposition leader Etienne Tshisekedi returned | DW | 30.05.2019

-After two years, the body of former DRC opposition leader Etienne Tshisekedi has been returned from Brussels.
-It was delayed over concerns that opposition supporters would call to oust then-President Joseph Kabila.
+The body of former DRC opposition leader Etienne Tshisekedi has been returned from Brussels, two years after his death.
+It was delayed over concerns that the opposition would call to oust then-President Joseph Kabila.

 The body of longtime Democratic Republic of Congo (DRC) opposition leader and former Prime Minister Etienne Tshisekedi was returned to his home country from Brussels on Thursday.